-Investment priority 11i - Investment in institutional capacity and in the efficiency of public administrations and public services at the national, regional and local levels with a view to reforms, better regulation and good governance government t of the system of custom laboratory infringement system, interconnection and cooperation with European custom administration, e- services and ICT modernization and system security, improvements in the health sector, fostering education of the employees and e- ugh the support of the accreditation process of health facilities, establishment of a central body for e-health development of clinical Building up CBS capacities - activities in developing statistics necessary for decision-making processes in Croatia, (specifically developed monitoring policies and measures implemented within OPEHR 2014-2020 or other programmes; activities regarding development of administrative data sources necessary for Statistical registers in CBS or other producers of official statistics; Modernisation of statistical sur (businesses, households, etc.); activities related to the education and training on the horizontal topics related to official statistics in general, specific statistical domains, on IT education for general skills and for specialized tools and software, on regular education of interviewers, including introduction of e-learning activities improving existing framework for sharing official statistics with all users, with the emphasis easier access and user-friendly approach.
-HRM on the follow port of NSA and its internal capacity building and development and implementation of its in-service programs and modules focusing ving; improvement of public administration staff on state and regional (local) level on leadership skills, improvement of ICT skills and ion of new and modern learning methods supported by the ICT; econometric measures, an regional leve monitoring a new and strengthening of existing professional capacities; educational activities aimed at enhancing professional (analytical, economic, and statistical) skills of analytical organizational units in PA, responsible for monitoring and implementation of evidence based policy alytical capacity, reliable data collection instruments and integrated databases.
-Educational activities designed for the state and el PA personnel, aimed to assess the impact of policies, public procurement, state aid, project management, program budgeting, nd evaluation, impact assessment regarding the achievement of objectives on individual/employee and organizational level; and strategy g of the capacities for good governance in the entire public administration with special emphasis on managerial competences, policy development, strengthening anti-corruption mechanisms in the public authorities, through introduction of trainings on methodologies s on ethical integrity and efficiency of the state officials, and the state, civil and local servants, public procurement, budget and finances, sustainable development, non-discrimination and equal opportunities for all; Improvements in functioning of particular areas of public services, for instance National Office for Protection and Rescue, Fire Protection Services (regional and local) and Regional Centre for the Forest Fires need ESF support in providing various forms of training (seminars, workshops, exercises, etc.) and education modules based on the use of modern technologies and equipment;
+Investment priority 11i - Investment in institutional capacity and in the efficiency of public administrations and public services at the national, regional and local levels with a view to reforms, better regulation and good governance governmen services th guidelines • Building u monitoring administra (businesse specific sta including i ent of the system of custom laboratory infringement system, interconnection and cooperation with European custom administration, e- nt services and ICT modernization and system security, improvements in the health sector, fostering education of the employees and e- rough the support of the accreditation process of health facilities, establishment of a central body for e-health development of clinical p CBS capacities - activities in developing statistics necessary for decision-making processes in Croatia, (specifically developed) for g policies and measures implemented within OPEHR 2014-2020 or other programmes; activities regarding development of tive data sources necessary for Statistical registers in CBS or other producers of official statistics; Modernisation of statistical surveys s, households, etc.); activities related to the education and training on the horizontal topics related to official statistics in general, and on atistical domains, on IT education for general skills and for specialized tools and software, on regular education of interviewers, introduction of e-learning activities improving existing framework for sharing official statistics with all users, with the emphasis on ess and user-friendly approach.
+HRM 0 upport of NSA and its internal capacity building and development and implementation of its in-service programs and modules focusing owing; improvement of public administration staff on state and regional (local) level on leadership skills, improvement of ICT skills and

+- implementation of new and modern learning methods supported by the ICT; - Creation of new and strengthening of existing professional capacities; educational activities aimed at enhancing professional (analytical, economic, econometric and statistical) skills of analytical organizational units in PA, responsible for monitoring and implementation of evidence based policy measures, analytical capacity, reliable data collection instruments and integrated databases.
+Educational activities designed for the state and regional level PA personnel, aimed to assess the impact of policies, public procurement, state aid, project management, program budgeting, monitoring and evaluation, impact assessment regarding the achievement of objectives on individual/employee and organizational level; strengthening of the capacities for good governance in the entire public administration with special emphasis on managerial competences, policy and strategy development, strengthening anti-corruption mechanisms in the public authorities, through introduction of trainings on methodologies and conducts on ethical integrity and efficiency of the state officials, and the state, civil and local servants, public procurement, budget and finances, sustainable development, non-discrimination and equal opportunities for all; - Improvements in functioning of particular areas of public services, for instance National Office for Protection and Rescue, Fire Protection Services (regional and local) and Regional Centre for the Forest Fires need ESF support in providing various forms of training (seminars, workshops, exercises, etc.) and education modules based on the use of modern technologies and equipment;